reactabular/reactabular/docs/column-definition/cell.md

 ## **`cell.property = <string>`**

 You should define `cell.property` at minimum.
 It maps a field from `data` into something you can display to the user.
-This supports nested definitions so you can do `foo.bar.baz` in addition to simple `foo` type definitions.

 **Example:**